About Primary Care Home

 Primary Care Home shares some of the features of the multispecialty community provider (MCP) - its focus is on a smaller population enabling primary care transformation to happen at a fast pace, either on its own or as a foundation for larger models.

 NHS England Chief Executive Simon Stevens launched the Primary Care Home programme in October 2015.
 Fifteen rapid test sites were chosen in December 2015.

-The programme has since expanded to more than 160 sites across England, serving seven million patients, 12% of the population.
+The programme has since expanded to more than 180 sites across England, serving eight million patients, 14% of the population.
 The sites have come together as a community of practice to develop and test the model.

 Four key characteristics

 There are four key characteristics that make up Primary Care Home:

 - an integrated workforce, with a strong focus on partnerships spanning primary, secondary and social care;